 While you can’t beat a classic cornbread, it’s sometimes nice to kick up the flavor a notch.
-This cornbread recipe is even spicier and cheesier than our Jalapeño Cornbread, and pairs perfectly with any of our Mexican Soups.
+This Mexican cornbread is even spicier and cheesier than our Jalapeño Cornbread and pairs perfectly with any of our Mexican soups like White Chicken Chili.

 A Perfect Soup Companion